mmowers/bokehpivot/README.md

 * **Plot Adjustments**: Make additional figure modifications: Size, x-axis/y-axis limits and scale, etc.
 * **Map Adjustments**: By default, data is binned using the *Auto Equal Num* method, which tries to split the data evenly between bins.
 But bins can also be specified as having equal width, or they can be set fully manually, using comma separated breakpoints.
 The two auto binning methods can also accept a number of bins and min/max values.
 Finally, stylistic adjustments to the maps may be made.
 Different coloring palettes may be used from https://bokeh.pydata.org/en/latest/docs/reference/palettes.html as long as the number of bins is allowed in that palette.
 * **Auto/Manual Update**: Setting *Auto Update* to *Disable* will disallow plots and data to be updated automatically while widgets are altered.
 The *Manual Update* button can be used to manually update plots and data.
 Setting *Render plots* to *No* will disallow rendering of figures.
 This is useful if, for instance, rendering plots is taking a very long time, and you simply want to download the data for a given widget config.
-* **Download/Export**: Download any data you're viewing with the *Download csv of View* button, or download all data for a given source/result with the *Download csv of Source* button.
-It will be downloaded into a timestamped file in the *out\\* folder.
-Note that if you're accessing a bokeh server on Orion, this folder is in *D:\\CommonGitRepos\\Bokeh\\bokehpivot*. *Export URL/Config* will save any non-default widget configuration as a URL query string (starting with "?") and as a report section configuration dict, in a text file for later use/sharing.
+* **Download/Export**: Download any data you're viewing with the *Download csv of View* and *Download html of View* buttons, or download all data for a given source/result with the *Download csv of Source* button.
+It will be downloaded into a timestamped file in the *bokehpivot\\out\\* folder, under your username. *Export URL* will save any non-default widget configuration as a URL query string (starting with "?") and create a text file.
 At a later time, you will be able to load the same view by simply appending the URL query string to your bokehpivot URL (with your bokeh server running).
-If the URL is from Orion, you may access the URL from any computer connected to the NREL network (while the bokeh server on Orion is still running).
+If the URL is from Scorpio/Orion, you may access the URL from any computer connected to the NREL network (while the bokeh server on Scorpio/Orion is still running). *Export Report Config* will save config as a report section configuration dict in a python file, which can then be loaded as a custom file in the *Build Report* section above.

-## Building reports
-HTML and Excel reports can be built with a list of desired widget configurations.
-See examples in the *reports\\templates\\* folder.
-There are two methods for building reports:
-* The easiest method is to build a report directly from the bokehpivot interface using the *Build Report* ReEDS widget mentioned above.
-* Another method is to edit and run *create_report.py* within *reports\\implementations\\*.
-Follow instructions in this file.
-Configurations may come from report templates within the *reports\\templates\\* folder, and custom configurations and ReEDS presets may be added directly to this file as well.
-See *reports\\implementations\\example_reeds_custom_report.py* for examples of custom configurations that can be added directly to *create_report.py*.

 ## Creating report templates:
 Report templates are in the *reports\\templates\\* folder.
 Each of these files consists of a list of configurations.
 Every configuration has these keys: